rodriguezda/diego.github.io/intropython.md

 ## Lectures

 Tentative schedule.
-Subject to change based on class pace and comfort level.
+Dates and topics subject to change based on class pace and comfort level.

 Lecture | Date | Links
 --- | --- | ---